dnolan1993/rock-paper-scissors-game/README.md

   Welcome message
    <ul>
     <li>
-     The welcome message displays a brief message to the user what the game is and that the game has a twist.
+     The welcome message displays a brief message to the user about what the game is and that the game has a twist.
     </li>
     <li>
      When the 'Get started!' button is hovered over it enlarges showing the user they can select the button to start the game.